Spiernik/Huawei-Backuper/README.md

 # Huawei-Backuper
-Installs a different version of KO.Backup on your Huawei device.
+Installs a different version of KOBackup on your Huawei device.